Skip to product information

 The Trappery LLC

-Nepenthes [(lowii x veitchii) x boshiana)] x (lowii x campanulata)
+Nepenthes [(lowii x veitchii) x boschiana)] x (lowii x campanulata)

-Nepenthes [(lowii x veitchii) x boshiana)] x (lowii x campanulata)
+Nepenthes [(lowii x veitchii) x boschiana)] x (lowii x campanulata)

 Sale Sold out